 forget to purchase The Checklist

 if you are the eclectic style and like to do it yourself!

 10. Part-time Teacher

 - Perhaps you want to do some of the above and have someone else teach the harder subjects.
-Check out local homeschool co-ops and tutoring centers such as the one I teach at in Tulsa, OK, called Cornerstone Tutorial Center.
+Check out local homeschool co-ops, tutoring centers, and private tutors.

 to Step by Step Guide to Choosing Curriculum